-Once you’ve setup your course for Library Course Readings, you can submit your syllabus or reading list to the Library via firstname.lastname@example.org.
+Once you’ve set up your course for Library Course Readings, use your @torontomu.ca email account to submit your syllabus or reading list to the Library at email@example.com.
 Library staff will add the readings to your course for you.

 Your email (see example below) should contain the following information:

 - Course Code/ Course Name